Justalafano/Justalafano/README.md

 - 👋 Hi, I’m @Justalafano
-- 👀 I’m interested in learning the basics of coding
+- 👀 I’m interested web application development
-- 🌱 I’m currently learning HTML, CSS, Javascript, & Java
-- 💞️ I’m looking to collaborate on basic projects to help me learn
-- 📫 How to reach me

 <!---
 Justalafano/Justalafano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.